dscheerens/ngx-transloco-markup/README.md

 Once the translation value (a string) has been converted to a sequence of tokens, the transpilation phase is executed.
 It is during this phase that the `tranpile` function of the transpilers is called.
-As input it receives the sequence of tokens, the parse offset (within the token sequence) and a `TranslationMarkupTranspilerContext` object.
+As input it receives the parse offset (within the token sequence) and a `TranslationMarkupTranspilerContext` object.
-This object has two properties:
+This object has two properties and two functions:

+* `tokens` - the token sequence that is to be transpiled.
+* `translation` - a dictionary object containing the translation values for the active language.
 * `transpile` - a function that can be used to recursively transpile the token sequence for transpilers that support nested content.
-* `translation` - a dictionary object containing the translation values for the active language.
+* `transpileUntil` - another function used to recursive transpilation that continues parsing tokens until a certain token is encountered.
+  Unlike the `transpile` function this function can return a sequence of markup renderers instead of just one (or none at all).

 As mentioned before, tokens are represented with the `unknown` type.
 A transpiler therefore should recognize supported tokens using strict equality comparison (`===`), `typeof`-checks, `instanceof`-checks or _[type guard](https://www.typescriptlang.org/docs/handbook/advanced-types.html#user-defined-type-guards)_ functions.